equetzal/contestImage/README.md

 – Python 2 (version 2.7.15)</dd>
 </dl>
 <h3 id="to-do">To do</h3>
-<p>We know that the features may not be implemented in the best way.
-So we’re open to hear about your contributions or feature ideas.<br>
+<p>We are aware the features may not be implemented in the best way, so we’re open to hear about your contributions or feature ideas.<br>
 Here we have some feature status:</p>
 <ul>
 <li class="task-list-item"><input type="checkbox" class="task-list-item-checkbox" checked="true" disabled=""> Website Blockers vía host file</li>